4 Semiparametric Regression

 )

-## print out the table
+## Print out the final table in a formatted manner

 kable(tabone, align = c("lcc"))